Date: Thursday, April 8, 2021

 The Office of Inclusive Excellence is pleased to announce UB's second Inclusive Excellence Summit, “Living our Commitment.”
 The summit will consist of 25 sessions and workshops that highlight practices, research, and initiatives across the university that support diversity and inclusion, in addition to a keynote address by CDI Distinguished Visiting Scholar, Dr. Waverly Duck.
 This is an opportunity for faculty, staff, and students to come together as a community to promote understanding and to learn about the innovative methods and practices being developed to foster multiculturalism and diversity at UB.

-Dr. Waverly Duck is an urban sociologist and Associate Professor of Sociology at the University of Pittsburgh.
-He is the author of No Way Out: Precarious Living in the Shadow of Poverty and Drug Dealing (University of Chicago Press, 2015), which was a finalist for the Society for the Study of Social Problem 2016 C. Wright Mills Book Award.
+Dr. Waverly Duck is an urban sociologist, a Distinguished Visiting Scholar with UB's Center for Diversity Innovation, and Associate Professor of Sociology at the University of Pittsburgh.
+He is the author of No Way Out: Precarious Living in the Shadow of Poverty and Drug Dealing (University of Chicago Press, 2015), which was a finalist for the Society for the Study of Social Problems 2016 C. Wright Mills Book Award.
 His new book on unconscious racism, Tacit Racism, co-authored with Anne Rawls, is due out in May of 2020 with the University of Chicago Press.
 His current research involves several projects focusing on gentrification, displacement, and food apartheid.
 Like his earlier work, his most recent research investigates the challenges faced by socially marginal groups.
 However, it is more directly concerned with how residents of marginalized communities identify problems and what they think are viable solutions.

 This round table brings together three cohorts of UB students who are veterans of the Impossible Project, a high-stakes, low-risk learning experience that invites students to leverage cross disciplinary thinking and effective collaboration to imagine new solutions to some of the world’s most pressing problems.
 By building individual and collective resilience, fostering strong team work skills and opening the door to creative thinking, the Impossible Project prepares young people to change the world.
 Come find out how!

-Elizabeth Colucci, Director, Office of Fellowships and Scholarships, Suzanne Sullivan, Assistant Professor, Nursing, and Tanner Gelatt, Graduate Admissions Coordinator, Nursing
+Elizabeth Colucci, Director, Office of Fellowships and Scholarships; Suzanne Sullivan, Assistant Professor, School of Nursing; and Tanner Gelatt, Graduate Admissions Coordinator, School of Nursing

 Recruiting and supporting talented underrepresented graduate students is an institutional priority.
 Since 2016, UB has implemented strategic changes to the Arthur A. Schomburg Fellowship, UB’s SUNY Graduate Diversity Fellowship to prioritize excellence and competitive financial packages for fellows.
 Additionally, it now requires units to provide information on the recruitment, climate and progress of fellows.
 This session will share best practices for improving the campus climate for diverse graduate students, and foster discussion on how our campus can continually improve our inclusive environment.